LuminusDev/recurringtasks/README.md

 - **Recovery**: Restore tasks from a previous export
 - **Testing**: Import sample tasks for testing purposes

+### Smart Notification System

+The RecurringTasks extension includes a comprehensive notification system that helps you stay on top of your tasks without being overwhelmed.

+#### How Notifications Work

+- **Automatic Checks**: The system checks for due/overdue tasks every 30 minutes
+- **Smart Throttling**: Notifications are intelligently throttled based on your frequency settings
+- **Task Status Awareness**: Only active tasks receive notifications (archived tasks are ignored)
+- **Real-time Updates**: Notification states are immediately reflected in the task details view

+#### Notification Actions

+When a notification appears, you have several options:

+1. **Validate Task**: Mark the task as complete with an optional comment
+2. **Show Details**: Open the task details view to see full information
+3. **Snooze**: Temporarily suppress notifications for this task
+4. **Disable Notifications**: Turn off all notifications globally

+#### Smart Snooze Duration

+The snooze duration automatically adapts to your notification frequency:

+- **Immediate frequency**: Snooze for 30 minutes
+- **Hourly frequency**: Snooze for 2 hours (longer than frequency for effectiveness)
+- **Daily frequency**: Snooze for 6 hours
+- **Disabled frequency**: Snooze for 24 hours

+This ensures that snoozing is always meaningful and gives you appropriate time to handle tasks.

+#### Notification Settings

+Configure your notification preferences in VS Code settings:

+1. **Open Settings**: Press `Ctrl+,` and search for "Recurring Tasks Notifications"
+2. **Configure options**:
+   - **Enabled**: Turn notifications on/off globally
+   - **Frequency**: Choose how often notifications can appear
+   - **Show Overdue Only**: Only notify about overdue tasks
+   - **Max Notifications Per Task**: Limit notifications per task to avoid spam

+#### Notification Frequency Options

+- **Immediate**: Show notifications as soon as tasks become due/overdue
+- **Hourly**: Show at most once per hour (default)
+- **Daily**: Show at most once per day
+- **Disabled**: Never show notifications

+#### Managing Notification States

+##### Viewing Notification State

+- **Task Details View**: Open any task to see its current notification state
+- **Real-time Updates**: The notification state updates automatically when notifications are shown, snoozed, or reactivated

+##### Reactivating Notifications

+If a task has reached its maximum notifications or been snoozed, you can reactivate notifications:

+1. **Right-click on task** in the sidebar
+2. **Select "Recurring Tasks: Reactivate Notifications"**
+3. **Or use Command Palette**: Press `Ctrl+Shift+P` and type "Recurring Tasks: Reactivate Notifications"

+##### Notification Statistics

+The system tracks notification statistics including:

+- Total active tasks
+- Tasks with notification states
+- Overdue tasks with notifications
+- Current notification settings

+#### Notification Commands

+Access notification management through the Command Palette (`Ctrl+Shift+P`):

+- **"Recurring Tasks: Check Notifications Now"**: Manually trigger a notification check
+- **"Recurring Tasks: Reset Notification States"**: Clear all notification states (useful for testing)
+- **"Recurring Tasks: Notification Settings"**: Open notification settings directly

+#### Notification Best Practices

+- **Start with Hourly**: The default hourly frequency provides good balance
+- **Use Snooze Wisely**: Snooze when you need time to handle a task
+- **Reactivate When Ready**: Reactivate notifications when you're ready to receive them again
+- **Monitor in Task Details**: Check the notification state in task details for full visibility
+- **Adjust Frequency**: Change frequency based on your workflow and task urgency

+#### Troubleshooting Notifications

+**Notifications not appearing?**

+- Check if notifications are enabled in settings
+- Verify the task is active (not archived)
+- Check if the task has reached maximum notifications
+- Ensure the task is actually due/overdue

+**Too many notifications?**

+- Increase the frequency setting (e.g., from hourly to daily)
+- Enable "Show Overdue Only" to reduce notification volume
+- Use snooze to temporarily suppress specific tasks

+**Need immediate notifications?**

+- Set frequency to "Immediate" for instant notifications
+- Use "Check Notifications Now" command for manual checks

 ### Deleting a Task

 1. Right-click on a task in the sidebar